5jt/dyalog-cookbook/manuscript/errors.md

                  ∧
 ~~~

-More information is saved in a single component -- a namespece -- on the DCF.
+More information is saved in a single component -- a namespace -- on the DCF.

 ~~~
       'Z:/code/v03/MyApp_20160513112024.dcf' ⎕FTIE 1